cap-js-community/sap-afc-sdk/README.md

   - A job status update is requested
   - Implement your custom logic, how the Job status should be updated
   - Job data can be retrieved via `req.job`
-  - Job status transition is validated via `async checkStatusTransition(statusBefore, statusAfter)`
+  - Job status transition is validated via `async checkStatusTransition(req, statusBefore, statusAfter)`
     - Valid status transitions are defined in `this.statusTransitions`
     - Check function and status transitions can be customized
   - Call `await next()` to perform default implementation (update status to requested status)